6 things about Health and Safety Representatives you didn’t know

 Are you aware of all the ins and outs when it comes to your requirements by law in relation to HSRs?

-And remember, the Health & Safety Handbook provides helpful information for any current or proposed HSR and can help you to better understand the roles and responsibilities of HSRs in your workplace.
-If you subscribe to the Handbook, have a look at chapter C3 Consultation, Representatives and Committees for more information.
+The Health & Safety Handbook provides helpful information for any current or proposed HSR and can help you to better understand the roles and responsibilities of HSRs in your workplace.
+If you subscribe to the Handbook, have a look at chapter Consultation for more information.
 Common misunderstandings surrounding HSRs

-If your business has health and safety representatives, you will find the recent publication by Comcare, Health and Safety Representatives Handbook, a helpful resource.
+If your business has HSRs, you will find the recent publication by Comcare, Health and Safety Representatives Handbook, a helpful resource.

 This publication, although specific to jurisdictions covered by WHS legislation, sets out in plain English some of the key processes and responsibilities of an HSR that also apply in Victoria and Western Australia.